Fetzer Institute: Grants, research, and programs

 John Fetzer's vision of more consciously integrating the “inner life of mind and spirit with the outer life of action and service” is apparent throughout the institute's programmatic history.
 Fetzer provided funding through the 1990s toward Daniel Goleman’s seminal work on emotional intelligence and the establishment of the field of social and emotional learning; for Jon Kabat-Zinn’s pioneering work on mindfulness-based stress reduction at the University of Massachusetts Medical School; and for Parker Palmer’s teacher formation programs now known as the Center for Courage & Renewal.

 Work supported by the institute includes research examining how stress, social support, compassionate love, and religiousness and spirituality affect health and healing with studies through the National Institutes of Health, the General Social Survey, and the World Health Organization.
 The Daily Spiritual Experience Scale, “a 16-item self-report measure of … ordinary, or daily, spiritual experiences—not mystical experiences (e.g., hearing voices)—and how they are an everyday part of the individual’s life,” developed by Lynn G. Underwood while at the institute in 1994, has been used widely by researchers in the social sciences and has been translated into more than 28 languages.

 In 2009 Fetzer worked with pioneering forgiveness researcher Everett Worthington to create a network of scholars to contribute to the field of forgiveness research.
 In 2010, the institute released its “Survey of Love and Forgiveness in American Society.”
 The institute also provided major funding for The Shamatha Project led by B. Alan Wallace and Clifford Saron.
 This longitudinal research project, completed in 2013, studied how intensive meditation training affects the development of positive human qualities, especially those associated with love and compassion, and the psychological and physiological pathways involved.

+The Fetzer Franklin Fund was established by the John E. Fetzer Memorial Trust, with the support of the John E. Fetzer Institute, to advance the scientific exploration of a relationship-centered view of reality.
+It supports publications, organises conferences with global outreach, on advanced science fields like quantum physics and quantum mechanics.
+The Trust is administered by Bruce Fetzer as President and CEO and actively overseen by a Board of Trustees, which is chaired by Lou Leeburg, to set the direction for the scientific legacy of the organization’s founder John E. Fetzer.

 More recently, in 2020 the institute commissioned and published “What Does Spirituality Mean to Us?
 A Study of Spirituality in the United States"; in 2019, it funded a report from The Evangelical & Religious Liberty Commission by Paul D. Miller titled "Faith and Healthy Democracy”; and in 2018 Fetzer president and CEO Bob Boisture published, “Civic Virtues and the Healing of Partisan Divides.”
 During this time, the institute also began to shape work related to discovering the “sacredness of reality” by integrating the scientific and spiritual ways of knowing.